Our slow cooker pork is juicy, sweet, spicy and smokey. Everything you want in a BBQ pork. Perfect for any time of year!

 Reduce to 300, cover with foil and cook for 2 hours or until tender and falling apart.

 Try this too!
-Kale Slaw , it makes a perfect side dish for this pork!
+Kale Slaw , it makes a perfect side dish for our slow cooker pork!
 Made with an amazing cole slaw dressing that tastes like KFC's.
+Don't worry, if you aren't into kale simply use a bag of precut cole slaw veggies from the produce section of your local grocery store.
+They are very handy!

 Slow Cooker Pork- Sweet & Spicy Brown Sugar